yujia21/INF472WFinalProject/README.md

 # modalweb
 To do :

-Javascript for translations of different languages
+Javascript for translations of different languages?

 Allow users to edit profile information (add photos? add social media accounts?)